-This is the thinking-space for my curiosity.
-It is a collection of essays, research, and reflections where I unpack the ideas that shape my perspective—from the mechanics of the human mind to the challenges of the digital age.
+This is a thinking-space for my curiosity.
+It is a collection of essays, research, and artwork where I unpack the ideas that shape my perspective—from the mechanics of the human mind to the challenges of the digital age.

 On Consciousness: Three Poems